biojava/logo/README.md

 * A submission shall not be in violation with any copyrighted or trademarked work.

-* By contributing to this repository, you agree that the copyright for contribution will be transferred to the Open Bioinformatics Foundation (www.open-bio.org), which is BioJava's parent organisation.
+* By contributing to this repository, you agree that the copyright for the contribution will be transferred to the Open Bioinformatics Foundation (www.open-bio.org), which is BioJava's parent organisation.

 ## Timeframe